Chocolate Crinkle Cookies

 - When ready to bake: pre-heat the oven to 180°C. Line a baking tray with silicone mat or baking paper.
 Get a bowl of the icing sugar ready.

-- Remove the chilled dough from the fridge.
+- Remove the chilled mixture from the fridge.
 Roll into small balls – I like to split the mixture into quarters, then make 5 balls from each quarter to get 20 even-sized cookies).
 Coat each ball thoroughly in the icing sugar.
+(This IS a sticky process!
+Dusting your hands with icing sugar will make them less sticky).

 - Place the balls about 5cm apart on the baking tray (don’t flatten), and bake for approx. 9-10 mins.
 Leave to cool on the baking sheet for a couple of minutes to firm up, before transferring to a wire rack to cool.